Marambulag/TecBill/README.md

-💳 TecBill — Vision Billing System
+💳 TecBill — Vision Billing System.

 TecBill is a vision-based billing system that uses YOLOv8-nano to detect products and generate bills automatically — no barcodes needed.